Zacharyflynn06/in-the-shed-backend/README.md

 Run Bundle install in your terminal to install all required gems.

+Run rails db:create to create the database.

 Run rails db:migrate, and rails db:seed to set up the database

 Create a .env file in the root of the directory, and inside create a session secret like this SESSION_SECRET = "this is your secret"

-Run 'rails s' in your terminal to create a local environment to run the app in your browser at http://localhost:3000/
+Run 'rails s' in your terminal to create a local environment.
+The frontend will depend on this server to communicate!

 ## Contributors Guide